-Entry criteria eria Progression criteria Completion criteria Learning goals Entry into training At entry into training, trainees will: Specialty foundation By the end of this phase, trainees will: Specialty consolidation By the end of this phase, trainees will: Transition to fellowship By the end of training, trainees will: Be 1.
-Professional behaviours Level 5 consistently behave in line with all 10 domains of professional practice 2.
-Team leadership: Lead a team of health professionals Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 3.
-Supervision and teaching: Supervise and teach professional colleagues Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision Level 1 Identify and address failures in health care delivery Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 5.
-Clinical assessment and management: Clinically assess and manage the ongoing care of patients Level 1 be able to be present and observe Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 6.
-Management of transitions in care: Manage the transition of patient care between health care professionals, providers, and contexts Level 1 be able to be present and observe Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision ß 7.
-Emergency and longitudinal care: Manage emergencies and coordinate the longitudinal care of patients with chronic illness and/or long-term health issues Level 1 be able to be present and observe Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 8.
-Communication with patients: Discuss diagnoses and management plans with patients Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 9.
-Prescribing: Prescribe therapies tailored to patients' needs and conditions Level 1 be able to be present and observe Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 10.
-Investigations and procedures: Select, organise, and interpret investigations and procedures Level 1 be able to be present and observe Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 11.
-Clinic management : Manage an outpatient clinic Level 1 be able to be present and observe Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision
+Entry criteria ression teria Completion criteria Lograing goals Entry into training Specialty foundation Specialty consolidation Transition to Fellowship Learning goals At entry into training, trainees will: By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: Be 1.
+Professional behaviours Level 5 consistently behaves in line with all 10 domains of professional practice Level 5 consistently behaves in line with all 10 domains of professional practice Level 5 consistently behaves in line with all 10 domains of professional practice Level 5 consistently behaves in line with all 10 domains of professional practice 2.
+Team leadership: Lead a team of health professionals Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 3.
+Supervision and teaching: Supervise and teach professional colleagues Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 4.
+Quality improvement: Identify and address failures in health care delivery Level 1 is able to be present and observe Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 5.
+Clinical assessment and management: Clinically assess and manage the ongoing care of patients Level 1 is able to be present and observe Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 6.
+Management of transitions in care: Manage the transition of patient care between health care professionals, providers, and contexts Level 1 is able to be present and observe Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others Do 7.
+Emergency and longitudinal care: Manage emergencies and coordinate the longitudinal care of patients with chronic illness and/or long-term health issues Level 1 is able to be present and observe Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 8.
+Communication with patients: Discuss diagnoses and management plans with patients Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 9.
+Prescribing: Prescribe therapies tailored to patients' needs and conditions Level 1 be able to be present and observe Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 10.
+Investigations and procedures: Select, organise, and interpret investigations and procedures Level 1 is able to be present and observe Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 11.
+Clinic management: Manage an outpatient clinic Level 1 is able to be present and observe Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others